 MTH-060 Algebra I

-An introduction to topics in algebra using the rule-of-four approach.
+An introduction to topics in algebra.
 Designed for review or for the beginner, expressions, equations, and inequalities are explored numerically, symbolically, graphically, and verbally.
-Prerequisite: Pass MTH-020 with a "C" or better.
+Prerequisite: Pass MTH-020 with a "C" or better; or placement in MTH-060.